mxrtin-beep/CruX-Team-13/README.md

 Make all 30 participants do all 3 trials (randomized order):
 1. Alter loading speed of page when a change to the cart is made (Ideal loading time: 1-2 seconds)
-  a.
-Slow speed (4 seconds) vs. Regular speed (1- 2 seconds) vs. Fast (<1 second)
+  1. Slow speed (4 seconds) vs. Regular speed (1- 2 seconds) vs. Fast (<1 second)
 2. Inverted colors vs regular colors (Dark mode vs light mode)
-  a.
-Dark text on white page
+  1. Dark text on white page
-  b.
-White text on dark page
+  2. White text on dark page
-  c.
-Colors vs black and white
+  3. Colors vs black and white
 3. Alter amount of “clutter” (overstimulation with more buttons on a page)
-  a.
-Clutter (all buttons on the same page) vs. Cleaner (actions split into sections)
+  1. Clutter (all buttons on the same page) vs. Cleaner (actions split into sections)

 After each trial: questionnaire of self-reported user experience (ex.
 How easy was it to purchase the items)

 Build a mimic of the website with PsychoPy.

-<b>Considerations and Alternatives</br>
+<b>Considerations and Alternatives</b>
 * May need to build the website with a different platform
 * Is it possible to randomize volunteers?
 * Alternative for Test #1 (loading speed)